esm-tools/pycmor/doc/cookbook.rst

 * Salinity values (unit: "0.001")
 * Parts-per-million concentrations (unit: "1e-06")

-And you need these units to be properly converted or recognized by Pymor.
-In essence, we need to tell Pymor more about the physical meaning of the units so that it can convert from one unit to another arbitrarily.
+And you need these units to be properly converted or recognized by Pycmor.
+In essence, we need to tell Pycmor more about the physical meaning of the units so that it can convert from one unit to another arbitrarily.
 An example is a mass ratio of 0.001.
 If mass is not specified that is ambiguous because it could also be, for example, a volume ratio.
 The ratios of mass and volume are different depending on the density.
-To help Pymor to convert to 0.001 (mass ratio), we need to tell Pymor that it is a mass ratio and we do this by indicating that 0.001 means g/kg or 10-3 kg kg-1.
+To help Pycmor to convert to 0.001 (mass ratio), we need to tell Pycmor that it is a mass ratio and we do this by indicating that 0.001 means g/kg or 10-3 kg kg-1.

 Solution